dseyler/biv-me/README.md

 <div align="center">

-### 6th June, 2025: v1.1.1 released with new interactive pipeline
+### 13th June, 2025: v1.1.3 released with view correction GUI
-Find it at `src/bivme/main_interactive.ipynb`.
+We have added an option to interactively correct view predictions during preprocessing.
+Check out the new config file structure at `src/bivme/configs/config.toml` for the new options that are available under view selection.

 ### 4th June, 2025: [New v1.1 deep learning models for view selection and segmentation are available!](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models)
 Refer to the [FAQs](#faqs) on how to update your models.